danna1118/Coursera-Getting-and-Cleaning-Data/README.md

 About the script
 run_analysis.R contains all the code to perform the analysis described in 5 steps.

-Download the dataset then unzip the dataset
+1.Download the dataset then unzip the dataset

-Merging the training and test sets to create one dataset 3.Extracting only the measurements on the mean and standard deviation for each measurement 4.Using descriptive activity names to name the activities in the dataset 5.Create tidy dataset
+2.Merging the training and test sets to create one dataset

+3.Extracting only the measurements on the mean and standard deviation for each measurement

+4.Using descriptive activity names to name the activities in the dataset

+5.Create tidy dataset